YCChenVictor/blog-frontend/_posts/CS/backend_language_framework/rails/Notes/2021-06-09-Active-Record.md

 ### CRUD

-The quickest way to understand it is duplication.
+The quickest way to understand a framework is through duplication.
 Let's take a look at the gem,

 ### Validation
 For data to be consistent in a model, we should validate it **before** inserting into a database.
 The methods for validation in [Active Record Validation - Ruby on Rails](https://guides.rubyonrails.org/active_record_validations.html)